 Next stop: Elmwood Avenue, featuring a select group of Buffalo’s most-up-and-coming artisans, designers, and more.
 Head to Ro and savor their Scandinavian style.
 This trendy furniture and home décor store is packed with local creative wares, featuring furniture by custom carpenter and local designer WrafterBuilt.
 A local favorite!

-For the foodies, a trip to the charming Nickel City Cheese will cure any craving for specialty foods and a quick bite to eat.
-Next stop, head to The Farm Shop and try their world-renowned yogurt.
+For the foodies, make a trip to the charming The Farm Shop and try their world-renowned yogurt.
 Who knew we were such dairy lovers?

 If you love pottery, put Cone Five Pottery on your artisanal list.
 Located in North Buffalo on Hertel Avenue, this local shop features hand made pottery and sculpture by ceramic artist Greg Link, plus the work of local and regional artists.